-Prostanoids.
+Prostanoids

 Mechanism of action.
-Prostanoids include a family of inflammatory mediators, mainly prostaglandin El (PGE1), prostacyclin (PGI2), and iloprost.
-Prostanoids act by inhibiting the activation of platelets and leukocytes, by inhibiting the adhesion and aggregation of platelets, and by promoting vasodilation and vascular endothelial cytoprotection through antithrombotic and profibrino-lytic activities.108,497,498
+Prostanoids include a family of inflammatory mediators, mainly prostaglandin E1 (PGE1), prostacyclin (PGI2), and iloprost.
+Prostanoids act by inhibiting the activation of platelets and leukocytes, by inhibiting the adhesion and aggregation of platelets, and by promoting vasodilation and vascular endothelial cytoprotection through antithrombotic and profibrinolytic activities. ^{108,497,498}

 Evidence.
-A meta-analysis evaluating the use of PGE1 vs placebo in the treatment of 254 patients with CLTI demonstrated favorable results at 6 months, with ulcer healing or pain reduction (47.8% vs 25.2% placebo) and reduction in major amputation or death (22.6% vs 36.2% placebo) associated with PGE1 use.499 Subsequently, a 2018 Cochrane paper reviewed 33 prostanoid studies with various formulations, doses, and administration routes.
-These included intravenous (IV) administration of PGE1 (synthetic form, alprostadil) for 21 days and an intra-arterial administration; IV administration of PGI2 for 4 to 7 days; IV administration of iloprost (synthetic analogue of PGI2) for 14 to 28 days, oral administration for 28 days to 1 year, and low-dose infusion; IV administration of lipoecaprost for 50 days; and IV administration of ciprostene (a PGI2 analogue) for 7 days.
-Compared with placebo, prostanoids appeared to have some efficacy for treating rest pain (RR, 1.30; 95% CI 1.06 to 1.59) and ulcer healing (RR, 1.24; 95% CI 1.04 to 1.48).
-As a group, however, prostanoids did not have a significant impact on amputations or mortality, although not all studies defined major vs minor amputations.498 Prostanoids were associated with a statistically significant prost appeared to reduce major amputation (RR, 0.69; 95% CI, 0.52-0.93) and fared better with rest pain (RR, 1.54; 95% CI, 1.19-1.99) and ulcer healing (RR, 1.80; 95% CI, 1.29-2.50).
-The authors stated that whereas previous meta-analyses of iloprost had been more positive, only a few of the studies used in those previous meta-analyses could be included in the Cochrane review because of study methodology issues.
+A meta-analysis evaluating the use of PGE1 vs placebo in the treatment of 254 patients with CLTI demonstrated favorable results at 6 months, with ulcer healing or pain reduction (47.8% vs 25.2% placebo) and reduction in major amputation or death (22.6% vs 36.2% placebo) associated with PGE1 use.
+499 Subsequently, a 2018 Cochrane paper reviewed 33 prostanoid studies with various formulations, doses, and administration routes.
+108 These included intravenous (IV) administration of PGE1 (synthetic form, alprostadil) for 21 days and an intra-arterial administration; IV administration of PGI2 for 4 to 7 days; IV administration of iloprost (synthetic analogue of PGI2) for 14 to 28 days, oral administration for 28 days to 1 year, and low-dose infusion; IV administration of lipoecaprost for 50 days; and IV administration of ciprostene (a PGI2 analogue) for 7 days.
+108,497 Compared with placebo, prostanoids appeared to have some efficacy for treating rest pain (RR, 1.30; 95% CI 1.06 to 1.59) and ulcer healing (RR, 1.24; 95% Cl 1.04 to 1.48).
+As a group, however, prostanoids did not have a significant impact on amputations or mortality, although not all studies defined major vs minor amputations.498 Prostanoids were associated with a statistically significant increase in side effects (RR, 2.35; 95% CI, 1.99-2.78).498 The side effects were mostly minor, including headache, facial flushing, nausea, vomiting, and diarrhea.

+The authors of the Cochrane systematic review concluded that there is no strong evidence on the efficacy and safety of prostanoids in patients with CLTI on the basis of a high-quality meta-analysis of homogeneous, long-term RCTs.
+497 They also called on the need for further high-quality trials.
+498 A subgroup analysis of the Cochrane meta-analysis, however, suggested that iloprost appeared to reduce major amputation (RR, 0.69; 95% CI, 0.52-0.93) and fared better with rest pain (RR, 1.54; 95% CI, 1.19-1.99) and ulcer healing (RR, 1.80; 95% CI, 1.29-2.50).
+The authors stated that whereas previous meta-analyses of iloprost had been more positive, 500 only a few of the studies used in those previous meta-analyses could be included in the Cochrane review because of study methodology issues.
 In fact, in clinical practice, iloprost appears to benefit approximately 40% of patients in whom revascularization is not possible.
+156,500

-Since the Cochrane review was published, a newer RCT comparing a placebo with the use of $PGI_2$ analogue taprostene intravenously for 2 weeks failed to demonstrate any difference in pain relief, ulcer size improvement, or prevention of amputation.
-There are no data to support the use of prostanoids to reduce the risk of major amputation in CLTI patients in whom revascularization is not possible.
+Since the Cochrane review was published, a newer RCT comparing a placebo with the use of PGI2 analogue taprostene intravenously for 2 weeks failed to demonstrate any difference in pain relief, ulcer size improvement, or prevention of amputation.
+501 There are no data to support the use of prostanoids to reduce the risk of major amputation in CLTI patients in whom revascularization is not possible.

-Vasoactive drugs.
+Vasoactive drugs